 Lena’s Grötbröd Rolls

 I’ve adapted the original recipe a little.
 You’ll find Lena’s bread rolls are easy to make, but do keep an eye on the porridge when you are cooking it as it burns easily.
 I’ve added baker’s percentages so that you can scale the recipe up or down.
 You’ll make approximately twenty 80 gr buns.
-You could of course, also make bread loaves but you’ll need to bake longer
+You could can of course, also make bread loaves but you’ll need to bake longer